rabbitmq/rabbitmq-website/site/streams.md

 plugin and associated client(s).

-This page covers the concepts of streams, their usage as AMQP 0.9.1 queues, and their administation and maintenance operations.
+This page covers the concepts of streams, their usage as AMQP 0.9.1 queues, and their administration and maintenance operations.
 Please visit the [Stream plugin](/stream.html) page to learn more about the usage of streams with the custom binary protocol.

 ### <a id="use-cases" class="anchor" href="#use-cases">Use Cases</a>